 It has proven highly advantageous to the Ulster people that in Working Documents drawn up between 1979 and 1980 the European Parliament, “Noting that in various regions of Europe movements of ethnic and linguistic minorities are emerging which at times assume forms of frustrated protest and set themselves goals of separation from the national community to which they belong; convinced that such movements reflect legitimate concern for the defences of the heritage, cultural traditions and values which are an integral part of European civilisation,” considered that it was time to draw up a Charter of Rights of Ethnic Minorities which within the European context would satisfy the demands for autonomy which inspire such movements and invited the governments to take appropriate action.
 The recognition of Ulster-Scots as a language in its own right, and its promotion by the Ullans (Ulster-Scots) Academy has allowed a more complete access to all information regarding our language, history and culture.
 This will encourage the development of that sense of belonging to Ulster which will help us to cross the religious divide.

-Pannu Petteri Höglund of Åbo Academi Universty has written, another important question is that of specifically East Ulster (Ulidian) words.
+Pannu Petteri Höglund of Åbo Academi Universty has written that another important question is of specifically East Ulster (Ulidian) words.
 Ciarán Ó Duibhin has collected a list of them which can presently be browsed on his web pages.
 The work of the language movement is not only about preservation, it is also about reanimation and restoration; and although cynical observers might scorn this, it should be noted that the need to understand the work of the old regional poets, such as Art Mac Cumhthaigh, remains a major source of interest in Gaelic among the people of Northern Ireland, including Protestants.
 There is thus a certain necessity to study and teach their language and its specific words to learners who take an interest in their native district’s Gaelic past; and it is quite possible that features of the language of these poets could find their way into written, maybe even spoken Gaelic as it is cultivated in Northern Ireland.
-However, such a development should not impede the other important goal of the language movement in Ulster, that of keeping the West Ulster language (Northern Irish) alive in Donegal; on the other hand, many East Ulster (Ulidian) words are shared in Islay and Argyll and could thus make that language more accessible to Ulster Gaeilgeoirí.
+However, such a development should not impede the other important goal of the language movement in Ulster, that of keeping the West Ulster language (Northern Irish) alive in Donegal; on the other hand, many East Ulster (Ulidian) words are shared in Islay and Argyll and could thus make that language more accessible to Ulster Gaelgeoirí.

 To summarise: Ulster Gaelic is the variety of the Gaelic or Erse Language spoken in the northern part of Ireland and the southern part of Scotland (ancient Dalriada).
 It occupies a central position in the Gaelic-speaking world made up of Ireland, Scotland and the Isle of Man.
 Ulster Gaelic thus has more in common with Scottish Gaelic and Manx than other varieties of the language.
 In our Ullans Academy, which promotes Common Identity, we call it Northern Irish or Ulidian.
-Within Ulster there has historically been two main varities: West Ulster Gaelic and East Ulster Gaelic.
+Within Ulster there has historically been two main varieties: West Ulster Gaelic (Northern Irish) and East Ulster Gaelic (Ulidian).
 The Western variety was spoken in County Donegal and parts of neighbouring counties, hence the name Donegal Gaelic.
 The Eastern dialect was spoken in most of the rest of Ulster and northern parts of counties Louth and Meath, where it is now extinct, as well Islay (a pre-Celtic or Pretanic word), and Argyll in Scotland, where it has survived in a modified form, as well as Arran (a Brittonic word), Ayrshire (also a Brittonic word) and Galloway, where it has not.
 What is known as Scottish Gaelic today seems to have evolved from the Gaelic spoken in The Outer Hebrides and on Skye.
-Generally speaking, the Gaelic spoken across The Western Isles (with the exception to the Ulidian of Islay and Argyll) is similar enough to be classed as one major language group of dialects.
+Generally speaking, the Gaelic spoken across The Western Isles (with the exception to the Ulidian of Islay and Argyll) is similar enough to be classed as one major language group of varieties.
 Ullans or Ulster Scots is also spoken in South Argyll and western Galloway, where it is known as Galloway Irish.

 Gaelic was the main language spoken in Ulster from the earliest recorded times until the advent over the centuries of English and Scots speakers.
 Ulster Gaelic was thus steadily replaced by English and Scots.
 The Eastern dialect died out in Ulster itself in the 20th century, to survive in Islay and Argyll, but the Western lives on in the Gaeltacht region of County Donegal.
 In 1808, County Down natives William Neilson and Patrick Lynch (Pádraig Ó Loingsigh) published a detailed study on Ulster Gaelic called An Introduction to the Irish Language.
 Both Neilson and his father were Gaelic-speaking Presbyterian ministers.
 When the recommendations of the first Comisiún na Gaeltachta were drawn up in 1926, there were regions qualifying for Gaeltacht recognition in the Sperrin mountains and the northern Glens of Antrim and Rathlin Island.
 The report also makes note of small pockets of Gaelic speakers in northwest County Cavan, southeast County Monaghan, and the far south of County Armagh.
 However, these small pockets vanished early in the 20th century while Gaelic in the Sperrins survived until the 1950s and in the Glens of Antrim until the 1970s.
 The last native speaker of Rathlin Gaelic died in 1985.